dschmitz545/Albuns_PHP_POO/readme.md

 # Description

-I Cloned this project for my other project [Albuns_PHP_Procedural](https://github.com/dschmitz545/Albuns_PHP_Procedural), and now, I started to transfor this project in OOP
+I Cloned this project for my other project [Albuns_PHP_Procedural](https://github.com/dschmitz545/Albuns_PHP_Procedural), and now, I started to transform this project in OOP